gagdiez/hot-omni-docs/README.md

 Once you have transferred your tokens to one of the protocol wallets, you will need to provide an attestation of the transfer to the HOT Omni Protocol smart contract on NEAR.

-> [!NOTE]
+{% hint style="info" %}
-> If you transferred your tokens from the NEAR chain, you can skip this step.
+If you transferred your tokens from the NEAR chain, you can skip this step.
+{% endhint %}

 {% tabs %}